orgicus/Mindwave/README.md

 ======================

 Simple parser for Mindwave Mobile EEG headsets.
-This is a fork from orgicus master branch.
-The new version includes now also blink dtection!
+This is a fork from orgicus master branch: https://github.com/orgicus/Mindwave The new version includes now also blink dtection!

 How to install the library